VERY WINDY AND COOLER TODAY...

 Your First Alert Weather Forecast:

-A WIND ADVISORY has been posted for most of the area through the midday.
-West-southwest wind gusts as high as 50 mph may cause trouble for drivers, especially with high profile vehicles.
+A WIND ADVISORY is in effect for most of the area through the 3 pm this afternoon.
+West wind gusts as high as 50 mph may cause trouble for drivers, especially with high profile vehicles.
 The strong wind may blow down tree branches and cause spotty power outages.
 As the wind comes across Lake Winnebago and the waters of Green Bay, ice shoves will be possible, mainly along the eastern shores of these bodies of water.

 The wind is also blowing in cooler weather over the next couple days.
 Today’s high temperatures will be in the 40s and low 50s...
 Tomorrow’s highs will be closer to 40 degrees.
 Even with temperatures trending down, they’ll remain milder than normal for the middle of March.

-Skies will be mostly cloudy early today.
+Skies will clear as we head throughout the rest of this afternoon.
 Some stray flakes can’t be ruled out closer to the Upper Michigan border.
-Otherwise, as drier air wraps into Wisconsin behind our departing weathermaker, we’ll see decreasing clouds.
-Look for more sunshine as we go into this afternoon.
+Otherwise, drier air is filtering into the area.

 Otherwise, the forecast looks fairly quiet...
 Our decent chance of precipitation will be late Monday as we get a round of wet snow showers, or a light wintry mix.